sumsumcity/provotum-mixnet/README.md

 - `randomizer`: A service to randomizes the voters ballots'
 - `client`: A CLI to interact with the randomizer and the node
 - `api`: An API to interact with client which interacts with randomizer and the node
+- `gui`: A GUI which enables monotoring, management and visualization of the voting system from a voting-authority, sealer or voter perspective.
+It is communicating with the api.

 For more information have a look at the individual packages.